 In Brussels, the concern is great.
 Many fear that the 10,000 annual flights that Schipol will be deprived of will deport to Brussels Airport and result in an increase in nighttime noise, which is particularly unwelcome in certain municipalities.
 “The Brussels region must not become Schipol’s sound trash can”, launches Benoît Cerexhe (The Committed).
 The mayor of Woluwe-Saint-Pierre has long called for a ban on night flights in Zaventem for social and environmental reasons.
 “If it is done in other countries, it must be possible for us.
 The airport should not respond only to the sirens of economic development.”

-At the federal level, the concern about the impact on the health of local residents is shared, but it does not translate into such radical proposals.
+At the federal level, the concern regarding the impact on the health of local residents is shared, but it does not translate into such radical proposals.
 Mobility Minister Georges Gilkinet (Ecolo), who inherited this politically muddy dossier with the desire to bring some solutions to it, would like Brussels International Airport to be able to follow the path opened up by its Amsterdam neighbor.

 ”I am watching carefully what is happening in the Netherlands.
 For me, it is out of the question for Brussels-National to become Europe’s sound dustbin.
 On the contrary, we must draw inspiration from the best European examples, such as that of Schiphol, which demonstrates that it is possible to better combine protection of the quality of life of local residents and airport activities”. replies the Deputy Prime Minister.